 The Vascular Anomalies Program provides treatments in a variety of ways.
 Some of these treatments include:

-Research is an important element of our Vascular Anomalies program, again utilizing the strength of the multidisciplinary team approach.
-With the goal of not only continually advancing treatment options, but also discovering fundamental mechanisms of the underlying disease processes, team members have made a number of significant advances in the field.
+Research is an essential element of our Vascular Anomalies program, again utilizing the strength of the multidisciplinary team approach.
+Team members have made many significant advances in the field to continually advance treatment options and discover fundamental mechanisms of the underlying disease processes.

 The Center for Investigation of Congenital Aberrancies in Vascular Development at the Arkansas Children's Research Institute was established in 2008.
-The center was created to open a dedicated molecular and biology laboratory to the investigation of vascular anomalies and conduct pilot work on in vitro and in vivo experimental models of disease.
+The center was created to open a dedicated molecular and biology laboratory to investigate vascular anomalies and conduct pilot work on in vitro and in vivo experimental models of disease.
 In the process, the laboratory has successfully isolated Hemangioma stem cells, explored various molecular markers, and grown various vascular anomalies in nude mice and tissue culture.
-Our team has presented this work at international scientific conferences and have several manuscripts in progress.
-Dr. Gresham Richter serves as the Research Director of the Center for Investigation of Congenital Aberrancies in Vascular Development and he is also one of the Pediatric Otolaryngologist on the Vascular Anomalies Team.
-Jessica Boswell, CRS, serves the Vascular Anomalies Team and Research Center as Clinical Research and Project Coordinator.
-Our facility occupies 650 ft 2 that is fully operational to conduct the entire spectrum of laboratory techniques including, immunohistochemistry, Western blotting, Northern blotting, RTPCR, tissue culture, and animal experiments.
+Our team has presented this work at international scientific conferences and has several manuscripts in progress.
+Dr. Gresham Richter serves as the Research Director of the Center for Investigation of Congenital Aberrancies in Vascular Development.
+Our facility occupies 650 ft 2 that is fully operational to conduct the entire spectrum of laboratory techniques, including immunohistochemistry, Western blotting, Northern blotting, RTPCR, tissue culture, and animal experiments.
 Local institutional intramural funding has supported the initial equipment acquisition and pilot projects.

 Some of the awards our research team has won are as follows: